DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 the app.
 Also, customers who used the app where significantly less willing to recommend the store to others than customers who did not use the app.
-Despite some of the positive reactions of customers, there were no positive effects of beacons found in this study (Moes & Van Vliet, in press).
+Despite some of the positive reactions of customers, there were no positive effects of beacons found in this study (Moes & Van Vliet, 2015).
 A clear indication that technological innovations do not necessarily lead to a more positive shopping experience.

 > MEET ALEX & ANI WITH iBEACON